whisthq/whist/ecs-host-service/README.md

 ## Publishing

-The Fractal host service gets automatically published to an AWS S3 bucket, `fractal-ecs-host-service`, through the `fractal-publish-build.yml` GitHub Actions workflow, under the `ecs-host-service-publish-build-s3` job.
-The `userdata-bootstrap.sh` script, which gets executed at runtime on the AWS EC2 hosts by the Fractal webserver(s), pulls the latest version of the Fractal host service from its AWS S3 bucket onto the deployed EC2 instance deployed.
-Once automated AMI-building is complete, we plan on integrating the Fractal ECS host service directly by updating the AMIs, without needing to upload the Fractal host service to AWS S3.
+The Fractal host service gets built into our AMIs during deployment.

+For testing, you can also use the `upload` target in the makefile, which builds a host service and pushes it to the `fractal-ecs-host-service` s3 bucket with value equal to the branch name that `make upload` was run from.